BenjiTrapp/benjitrapp.github.io/_defenses/2022-12-11-cloud-attack-surface.md

 * Applications that are not behind a firewall, either intentionally or unintentionally.
 Even if there is a sound reason for not placing certain applications behind a firewall, it’s essential to identify them on the internet-facing application asset list so that teams know where to look in the event of a breach.
 * Firewalls work at the protocol level, which means that if a protocol is allowed, most firewalls are not able to distinguish which instances of the application are allowed so long as they operate on the same protocol.
 In order to fully assess which applications are exposed, you need to identify not only those that were intentionally allowed but also those that may have been unintentionally allowed under the same protocol.
-* Tunnels, VPNs, and Netbonds are interfaces that connect networks together.
+* Tunnels, VPNs, and (some) Firewalls are interfaces that connect networks together.
 Therefore, anything on the other end of a tunnel is likely a separate network that would have its own separate firewall perimeter.
 * Anything that operates outside your network can still have internet facing applications.
 This can include external cloud environments, services, and applications that your organization may be unaware are owned by you but hosted elsewhere on the internet.

 ### Know What the World Knows

-The easiest way is to ask a Service like [shodan.io](shodan.io/) or use a Portscanner like NMAP on the corporates IP ranges to cover most of the internet-facing assets.
+The easiest way is to ask a Service like [shodan.io](shodan.io/) or use a port scanner like NMAP on the corporate IP ranges to cover most of the internet-facing assets.
 Some additional sources could be:

 #### DNS Reconnaissance